reaganlo/intel-ai-assistant-builder/mcp/OPEN_SOURCE_MCP_SERVERS.md

 Get-Command node
 ```

-3. If any commands fail (even though you have Node.js/Python installed), Intel AI Assistant Builder won't be able to find them either.
+3. If any commands fail (even though you have Node.js/Python installed), Intel AI Super Builder won't be able to find them either.

 4. **Solution:** Add the installation folders for `npx`, `uvx`, `python`, and `node` to your **System Environment PATH** (not User PATH).